status-im/help.status.im/docs/en/status-communities/join-a-channel.md

 === "Desktop"

     1. From the navigation sidebar, click the community with the channel you want to join.
-    1. In the channel sidebar, click on the open channel.
+    1. In the channel sidebar, click the open channel.

 ## Join a token-gated channel

-Channels that are token-gated show a :mobile-locked-lock: lock icon.
-To access these channels, you need to meet and maintain the token requirements.
+Channels that are token-gated have a :mobile-locked-lock: lock icon next to their names.
+To access these channels, you must meet the token requirements.
+To maintain access, you need to keep holding the required tokens.

 === "Mobile"